 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS may be regarded as a fairer and more representative system.
 Voters have more specific choice.
-4.4 Public Vote to Elect the Mayor and Presid lent The Act currently allows local governments to have the Presiding Member (the Mayor or President) elected either: by the electors of the district through a public vote; or by the council as a resolution at a council meeting. important public leadership role within their local communities.
+4.4 Public Vote to Elect the Mayor and Presid ent The Act currently allows local governments to have the Presiding Member (the Mayor or President) elected either: by the electors of the district through a public vote; or by the council as a resolution at a council meeting.
+Mayors and Presidents of all local governments perform an important public leadership role within their local communities.
 Band 1 and 2 local governments generally have larger councils than those in bands 3 and 4.
+Accordingly, it is proposed that the Mayor or President for all band 1 and 2 councils is to be elected through a vote of the electors of the district.
+Councils in bands 3 and 4 would retain the current system.
+A number of Band 1 and Band 2 councils have already moved towards Public Vote to Elect the Mayor and President in recent years, including City of Stirling and City of Rockingham.
 4.5 Tiered Limits on the Number of Councillo rs The number of councillors (between 5-15 councillors) is decided by each local government, reviewed by the Local Government Advisory Board, and if approved by the Minister.
 The Panel Report recommended electoral reforms to improve representativeness.
 It is proposed to limit the number of councillors based on the population of the entire local government.
 Some smaller local governments have already been moving to having smaller councils to reduce costs for ratepayers.
 The Local Government Panel Report proposed: For a population of up to 5,000 - five councillors (including the President) population of between 5,000 and 75,000 - five to nine councillors (including the Mayor/President) population of above 75,000 - nine to fifteen councillors (including Mayor).